Granite worktops are beautiful and durable, but if they are not properly sealed they can be damaged by everyday substances.

 Oils: spilt cooking oil from pots and pans can leave permanent stains which are difficult to remove.
 Some foods also contain oils, so remember to use chopping boards or mats for food preparation.

 Bleach/ammonia: common household cleaners can be very harmful to natural stone surfaces.
-Avoid using any anti-bacterial or bleach-based products as they can cause marking and discolouration.
+Avoid using any bleach-based products as they can cause marking and discolouration.

 Hot drinks: tea and coffee can stain mugs, and they can have the same effect on your countertops.
 Use a large mat for your kettle and drink preparation area.